 Hummingbirds are only found in the Americas.
-Of the 338 species, 16 are found in the U.S. Up to 12 species have been recorded in Florida and three species are common there.
-Every spring, migrating hummingbirds return to Florida.
+Of the 338 species, 16 are found in the U.S. There are up to 12 species of hummingbirds in Florida and three species are common there.
+Every hummingbird season in the spring, migrating birds return to Florida.
 Some are seen returning as early as February after wintering from Mexico to Central and South America.
 Others winter in Florida and then migrate north in the spring, returning to Florida in the autumn.

 The Ruby-throated Hummingbird

 This is the most commonly seen hummingbird in the eastern U.S. and can be see all the way to southern Canada.
 This gorgeous bird, named for its iridescent ruby-red throat, is about the weight of a penny with a wingspan of only 4 inches.
 Some may spend the winter in southern Florida, but most winter farther south from southern Mexico to Panama.
 They store body fat to make the long return flight over the Gulf of Mexico and may even double their body weight.
 They must return to Florida by flying non-stop over the Gulf of Mexico; this is a trip of 500 to 600 miles and takes the birds 18 to 22 hours to complete.
 They return to the U.S. as adults ready to breed.
 The male birds return first, followed by the females about a week later.
 The migration period for this species is spread over a three month period and ends by late May.
 This is the only hummingbird species known to breed in Florida.